andresmaopal/workshop-hugo-cust-360/workshop/content/advtransformation/emr/_index.en.md

 pre = "<b>4.3 </b>"
 +++

-To create a denormalized table we are going to run a job on Amazon EMR.
+To create a denormalized table we are going to run a job on [Amazon EMR](https://aws.amazon.com/emr/?nc1=h_ls).

 Amazon EMR is a powerful cluster, that you can set with few machines like in this blog or tens to thousands of machines.
-Consider using spot instances for batch processing and terminate your clusters when you are not using, storing your job results on Amazon S3.
+Consider using [spot instances](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-purchasing-options.html) for batch processing and terminate your clusters when you are not using, always store your job results on Amazon S3.

 **Step 1:** Go to [EMR console](https://us-west-2.console.aws.amazon.com/elasticmapreduce/home?region=us-west-2).